If PHP and Composer are installed, you can install the Laravel installer globally via Composer:

 Run the following command to install the API documentation tool:

-You can now access Laravel Apidoc
+You can now access Laravel Apidoc at http://localhost:8000/apidoc.

 After installation, visiting the URL will show the following interface: